 Annette Funicello 1942 – 2013

 Sadly, we have another passing to report.
 Eternal teen Annette Funicello passed away this morning at age 70, after a long struggle with multiple sclerosis.
 She and Timothy both appeared in Bikini Beach (1964), Beach Blanket Bingo (1965), and Head (1968), never sharing a scene together, unfortunately.
 Here is a little something I’ve posted before but bears repeating today.
-It’s a promotional radio interview by Dick Stroud for Head that features both Timothy and Annette in separate interviews.
+It’s a promotional radio interview by Dick Strout for Head that features both Timothy and Annette in separate interviews.

 Annette will always be the queen of that never-ending beach party in the sky.
 Rest well, and thanks.